organicinternet/magento-configurable-simple/README.markdown

 Installation
 ------------

+Installation of the extension is the same as for most extensions, that is via your Magento Connect Manager using the extension key found on the MagentoCommerce site.
-Once the extension is installed you'll also need to set your theme to 'simpleconfigurableproducts'.
+Once the extension is installed you'll also need to globally set your theme to 'simpleconfigurableproducts'.
-To do this it is recommended that you change your theme globally.
-To do this use the Magento admin interface, and under: System->Configuration->Design->Themes set the following:
+To do this, use the Magento admin interface, and under: System->Configuration->Design->Themes set the following:
-Templates = 'simpleconfigurableproducts'
+* Templates = 'simpleconfigurableproducts'
-Skin = 'simpleconfigurableproducts'
+* Skin = 'simpleconfigurableproducts'
-Layout = 'simpleconfigurableproducts'
+* Layout = 'simpleconfigurableproducts'

 If you want to use a custom theme with this extension you can, just set 'Default' to be the name of your custom theme (eg 'blue' or 'modern')